bgamari/ghc-wiki-import/plugins/type-checker/row-types/coxswain.md

 ```

-The `[WD] hole` Wanted in invocation 1 is GHC' ways of determining whether the signature is ambiguous or not.
+The `[WD] hole` Wanted in invocation 1 is GHC's way of determining whether the signature is ambiguous or not.